Q: Is there a membership wait list?

 Q: Do you allow FPV (First-Person-View) flying?

 A: Yes, with conditions.
-Any pilot using goggles or a headset that blocks peripheral (drone racing gear; goggles; etc) view MUST have a spotter standing or sitting with them.
+Any pilot using goggles or a headset that blocks peripheral view MUST have a spotter standing or sitting with them.
 The spotter must not be using any FPV equipment.
 Any pilot using a monitor or screen for FPV that does not block the pilot’s peripheral vision (monitor; phone or tablet with a drone controller; etc) does not require a spotter.
-Any pilot flying FPV while other aircraft are in the air MUST fly in the pattern or in the eastern areas outside of the existing pattern.
+Any pilot flying FPV while other aircraft are in the air MUST fly in the existing pattern.

 All airborne video transmitters (onboard the aircraft) capable of operating on the 2.4Ghz ISM band MUST have a valid FCC/IC number affixed or printed on them or available in the official documentation kept with the aircraft.